The Problem

 The Solution

 The campaign centres around a fictional policeman, Journt.
-A short video plays showing the mysterious Journt sat at a bar.
+A short video shows the mysterious Journt sitting at a bar.
 He invited the users to text their name to the number shown on his business card.
 Users could then text their name to see if Journt felt they were bold enough for a free pack of Grolsch, within a matter of seconds, the website received their message and displayed it beautifully in the video window.
 The result is that the user can see Journt reading your message.

 My Role